Mastercard/bundle-client-reference-app/README.md

 Below are the static user id values configured for the Bundle Profile Reference Application.
  * user234 for Products: airport, wifi
  * user1235 for Products: rewards, benefits, offers
- * specialpayUser for Product: specialpay
+ * specialpayUser for Product: special pay

 ## Support <a name="support"></a>
-For any clarifications, please reach out Digital_Enablement_Team_3@mastercard.com
+For any clarifications, please reach out to Digital_Enablement_Team_3@mastercard.com.